2i2c-org/2i2c-org.github.io/content/blog/2025/jupyter-executive-council/index.md

 - [On the ways that the Jupyter Foundation could support the Jupyter Project with its funds](https://chrisholdgraf.com/blog/2025/os-support)
 - [A high-level overview of Jupyter's structure](https://chrisholdgraf.com/blog/2025/jupyter-org-structure)

 We're hopeful that this is a way for 2i2c to scale its impact and lean into its [commitment to open technology](/open-technology/).
-Chris intends to keep writing about his personal experience via [his blog](https://chrisholdgraf.com) and we'll provide updates here for major updates that are relevant to 2i2c's network of communities.
+Chris intends to keep writing about his personal experience via [his blog](https://chrisholdgraf.com), and we'll provide updates here for major developments that are relevant to 2i2c's network of communities.
-We're proud that Chris was elected to this role, and are excited for the impact he'll have for the Jupyter community!
+We're proud to have Chris in this role, and excited for his contributions to the Jupyter community!